TakafumiSakagami/cpiaengine/README.md

               "",
           };

-Only needs to be specified if changed/updated.
+Only needs to be specified if changed/updated... but you should probably leave at least a blank one in every dialogue block, just to be safe.

 ### fade::in_fast();